OneGoshko12/htb-titanic/Titanic/Titanic_writeup.md

 <img src="assets/HTB/11.png">

 Here, we see there is a second host name: <i>dev.titanic.htb</i>.
-I’m going to add it to the hosts file.
+I’m going to add it to my hosts file.

 <img src="assets/HTB/12.png" width=300>